opendoor/pggen/README.md

 code which uses `gorm` already and some people may prefer using `gorm` over the routines that `pggen` provides. `pggen` can still help those people by taking care of the drudge work of writing model structs which match up with the database table definitions.

-## Configuration

-`pggen` is configured with a `toml` file.
-Some of the configuration options have already been mentioned in this document, but the most complete source of documentation on is the comments in [`gen/internal/config/config.go`](gen/internal/config/config.go).
-An example file can be found at [`cmd/pggen/test/models/pggen.toml`](cmd/pggen/test/models/pggen.toml).

 # Stability